drrb/rust-netbeans/README.md

 * NetBeans 8.x or above
 * Java 7+
-* OSX (Hopefully Linux soon.
+* OSX (Hopefully Linux soon (waiting on [this issue](https://github.com/rust-lang/rust/issues/22528)).
 May work on Windows.
 Please let me know if you get it working on either!)
 * Rust 1.0 installed by rustup (currently developing against post-1.0-alpha nightlies)
 * Cargo (somewhere on the path)